Dominic Thopia: Legacy

 A collection of embroidered silk fragments from the time of Archbishop Dominic Thopia is displayed in the Permanent Exhibition of Sacred Art in Zadar.
 These eight fragments, once believed to be part of an altar frontal, feature depictions of saints.
 A new theory suggests that they may have originally been part of dalmatics, a type of liturgical garment, potentially adding significant typological value.

-The eight fragments are likely designed to adorn two dalmatics, with four on each garment.
+The eight fragments are designed to adorn two dalmatics, with four on each garment.
 The saints depicted in the Zadar fragments share stylistic similarities with pieces in the treasury of St. Mark’s Cathedral in Korčula, dating to the late 14th century.
 These saints were later sewn onto red velvet dalmatics in the 16th century, though their original function is believed to have remained unchanged.

 The Zadar fragments also resemble an altar frontal from Budapest, which is believed to have been created in Zadar between 1358 and 1377.
 This suggests that the Zadar pieces were made in the second half of the 14th century, possibly during Archbishop Dominic Thopia’s tenure as archbishop of Zadar (1368–1376).